Five Retail Sales Training Tips From Selling Shoes

 5. Provide different flooring surfaces

-If selling athletic or hiking shoes, think about a test track.
-The longer “the look,” the more likely the sale.
+If you are selling athletic or hiking shoes, consider a test track.
+The longer “the look,” the more likely the sale will be.

 Here are five tips for selling shoes that made my store successful: